rougesheep/achiefments/README.md

 ## Using It

 You can view my latest version at http://ajb.im/achiefments.
 It's a bit rough at the moment though and you need to manually supply it with your Xbox User ID (XUID).
-You can get this by going to http://ajb.im/achiefments/getxuid?gamertag=<GAMERTAG> which will give you a link with your XUID in place for you.
+You can get this by going to http://ajb.im/achiefments/getxuid.php?gamertag= (add your gamertag to the end) which will give you a link with your XUID in place for you.

 ## API Limits